 Lexington is the home of horses and bourbon!
 You can’t get a true feel for Lexington without checking out these activities:

 Kentucky Bourbon Trail® – If you want a true taste of Kentucky you have to check out some bourbon along the Kentucky Bourbon Trail.
 Luckily, you won’t even have to leave the city to visit four distilleries on the trail: Lexington Brewing & Distilling Co., James E. Pepper Distilling Co., Bluegrass Distillers and Barrel House Distilling Co.
 While these distilleries may lack the big recognizable names associated with bourbon, they specialize in small-batch spirits and show personal attention on their distillery tours.

-Keeneland Racetrack – Is there anything more Kentucky than horse-racing?
-After the world-famous Churchill Downs – home to the Kentucky Derby – Keeneland is the premier racetrack in Kentucky. located on the outskirts of Lexington.
-We recommend visiting between April and October to see some of the most beautiful and athletic horses in the world hit the tracks.
+Keeneland – Keeneland is one of the premier racetracks in Kentucky.
+Located just minutes away from downtown Lexington, the track features two major meets a year in the spring and the fall, but it is open to the public year-round for tours.
+We recommend visiting during April and October to see some of the most beautiful and athletic horses in the world hit the tracks.
 You can bet on the one with the best odds – or the prettiest silks!
-Even stopping by for a Keeneland tour is worth it in this pastoral paradise.
+Even stopping by to watch the horses workout is worth it in this pastoral paradise.

 Ashland: The Henry Clay Estate – Ashland was the home of Henry Clay, a 19th century statesman, horse lover (and sometimes hemp farmer) who was known as the “great compromiser,” as he successfully prevented three additional civil wars.
 Today, his 18-room mansion is open to tour.
 You can see the 1811 house as it was rebuilt by Clay’s son in 1857, using his father’s original floor plans with salvaged material from the original home.
 Inside, you’ll find portraits, busts and plenty of ornate Italianate, Greek Revival and Victorian accents.